- You are here:

 - Dr. Christopher Carr (EAS, Georgia Tech)

-- Dr. Armita Davarpanah (Spelman College, Environmental and Health Sciences)
+- Dr. Armita Davarpanah (Environmental and Health Sciences, Spelman College)

 - Dr. Zachary Handlos (EAS, Georgia Tech)